 To be honest, all you really need to to do is give your UPVC the occasional wipe, but generally, repainting and weather-proofing is not a necessity like it is with wood.

-People tend to have their own grumbles when it comes to cleaning UPVC door and windows, but the important thing to remember is to never use any abrasive cleaning solutions or sponges, so that you don’t take off/scratch the first layer of ‘shiny’ finish.
+People tend to have their own grumbles when it comes to cleaning UPVC door and windows, but the important thing to remember is to never use any abrasive cleaning solutions or sponges, so that you don’t take off/scratch the top layer or ‘shiny’ finish.
+It scratches very easily, trust me!

 There are specific cleaning products made especially for UPVC and Lazy Susan would always advise you purchase them!